Frequently Asked Questions

 - 9. How do I find an internship in Washington D.C.?

-Once you are accepted into the program, there are many resources available to you through the Career Center that will help you find an internship.
+Once you are accepted into the program, there are many resources available to you through the Division of Career Pathways that will help you find an internship.
 We frequently refer to various websites and directories to inform our students about internship opportunities.
 The UCDC Advisor and Coordinators work closely with each individual student in assisting them with their resumes, cover letters, and phone interview techniques.
 Please see the Internships page for more information.

 - 10. Can I earn units for my internship?